GuessWhatGame/guesswhat/README.md

 # Guesswhat?! models

-This repo aim at reproducing the results from the series of GuessWhat?! papers, namely:
+This repo aims at reproducing the results from the series of GuessWhat?! papers, namely:
 - GuessWhat?!
 Visual object discovery through multi-modal dialogue [1] https://arxiv.org/abs/1611.08481
 - End-to-end optimization of goal-driven and visually grounded dialogue systems [2] - https://arxiv.org/abs/1703.05423